Frank T. McAndrew, Ph.D.

 *I was born on a U.S. military base in Germany and I grew up in the anthracite coal region of

 Northeastern Pennsylvania.
-I also lived in Maine for five years.
-I currently reside on the prairie in
+I also lived in Maine for five years, and I currently reside on the prairie in

 *I am the oldest of five children and I attended Catholic Schools for 17 years.